 What to look for in microgreen seeds

 Microgreen seed is regular garden seed that has been packaged in bulk packaging for cost savings.
 It is not generally tested against food borne illnesses in the same way that sprouting seeds are.
-Seed sold for microgreens is generally open pollinated, non-gmo, and fast to grow.
+Seed sold for microgreens is generally open-pollinated, non-gmo, and fast to grow, with high germination rates.
 You can expect microgreen seed to germinate in just a few days, up to week with some varieties.
 Once germination starts growth is fast, with the true leaf stage coming in 7 to 15 days.

 Look for certified organic seed or untreated seed for microgreens.
 No seed that has a fungicide treatment should be used for microgreens.
 Pelleted seed, used for some smaller seeds to make them easier to handle when sowing in the garden, are more expensive and not economical for use as microgreens.